Topological Data Analysis Applications in Natural Language Processing: A Survey: Introduction

-TDA aims to answer the main question - \textit{what is the true shape of a data?} We survey 95 papers that have attempted to find an answer through various approaches.
-We categorize all observed approaches that incorporate TDA in NLP into two categories, namely \textit{theoretical}~\cite{karlgren2014semantic,port2018persistent} and \textit{non-theoretical}~\cite{zhu2013persistent,doshi2018movie}. \textit{Theoretical} approaches involve using TDA to explain linguistic phenomena by probing the topological space, shape, and evolution of topics.
+More broadly, TDA aims to answer the central research question - \textit{what is the true shape of data?} We survey \textbf{137 papers} that have attempted to find an answer through various approaches.
+The first application of TDA in NLP was published in 2012 \cite{wagner2012computational}, and since then, there have been over 100 papers applying TDA in NLP.
+There have been a gradual acceleration in the number of published works in TDA applications on various NLP tasks, including ones pertaining to the recent emergence of Large Language Models (LLMs) such as hallucination detection~\cite{bazarova2025hallucination,samaga2026halluzig}, mechanistic interpretability~\cite{yan2025explainablemapperchartingllm,rathore2023topobert}, and model efficiency~\cite{gardinazzi2024persistent,more2025optimizing}; we project that this trend will continue in the future (Figure \ref{fig:evol}).
+Therefore, based on these approaches, we categorize these applications into two - \textit{theoretical}~\cite{karlgren2014semantic,port2018persistent} and \textit{non-theoretical}~\cite{zhu2013persistent,doshi2018movie} approaches. \textit{Theoretical} approaches involve using TDA to explain linguistic phenomena by probing the topological space, shape, and evolution of topics.
 On the other hand, \textit{Non-theoretical} approaches mainly discuss how to effectively apply existing numerical representation techniques in NLP to extract novel topological features with TDA.
-We will first discuss the principles behind TDA and the two main techniques employed for TDA feature extraction: \textit{Persistent Homology} and \textit{Mapper}.